 Lindsey Eckert

-In the classroom Dr. Eckert strives to help students explore how historical text technologies connect with current debates about literature, reading, and technology.
+In the classroom Dr. Eckert strives to help students explore how historical text technologies connect with current debates about literature, reading, and writing.
 She is the recipient of the North American Society of Romanticism Pedagogy Prize and was nominated for an Outstanding Teaching Award at Georgia State University.
-Additionally, she is a member of the Romantic Circles Pedagogy Advisory Board and previously sat on the Executive Committee of the MLA Discussion Group on Bibliography and Textual Studies.
+She previously served on the Romantic Circles Pedagogy Advisory Board and sat on the Executive Committee of the MLA Discussion Group on Bibliography and Textual Studies

 SELECT PUBLICATIONS